Optimizing Token Choice for Code Watermarking: An RL Approach: Related Work

-\paragraph{LLM Watermarking.} LLMs' sophisticated content generation capabilities create challenges for authenticity verification~\cite{zhao2024sok,peng2023you, dathathri2024scalable}.
-Recent watermarking approaches embed signatures during the token sampling process by modifying logits or altering the sampling procedure~\cite{kirchenbauer2023watermarking,kuditipudi2023robust}.
-A notable example is the green-red watermarking scheme~\cite{kirchenbauer2023watermarking}, which partitions vocabulary tokens into lists and biases selection toward ``green'' tokens, enabling statistical detection. \cite{xu2024learning} introduces a RL-based approach for watermark embedding but their co-training scheme may cause unexpected behavior for LLMs.
-However, these methods struggle with low-entropy conditions common in code generation~\cite{lee2023wrote}.
+\textbf{LLM Watermarking.} Existing LLM watermarking approaches embed imperceptible signatures during token sampling by modifying logits or altering the sampling procedure~\citep{kirchenbauer2023watermarking,kuditipudi2023robust, zhao2023provable, christ2024undetectable, dathathri2024scalable}.
+A prominent example is the green-red watermarking scheme~\citep{kirchenbauer2023watermarking, kirchenbauer2023reliability}, which partitions the vocabulary into ``green'' (preferred) and ``red'' (avoided) tokens, biasing generation toward green tokens while suppressing red ones, enabling statistical detection of watermarked content. \citet{xu2024learning} propose a reinforcement learning approach for watermark embedding that requires training the LLM, which may cause unexpected behaviors for LLMs.
+Critically, these methods encounter difficulties in low-entropy scenarios typical of code generation~\citep{lee2023wrote}.